DiniFarb/codewars_readme_stats/README.md

 ## Hosting
 The project is currently hostet on heroku and free to use for every one :)

-### As Image
+## As Image
-Optional to the svg ref ist is possible to load the card as image ref
+Optional to the svg ref it is possible to load the card as image:

 ```html
 <a href="">